 With that new knowledge and the lessons you’ll learn about the other views out there, you’ll find yourself in a better position to make sound choices about how to handle your money and build a better future for yourself and those around you.

-To get your own copy, here’s a link to the book on Amazon
+To get your own copy, here’s a link

 What does money mean to you?
 Success or stress?
 Obligation or opportunity?
 Freedom or burden?
 How does that meaning shape your behavior?